DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Introduction

 \section{Introduction}

-We consider the problem of learning an \emph{interactive} image generator that allows to move the parts of an object by dragging them~\cite{teng2023drag,pan2023drag}, instead of repositioning the object as a whole.
-For example, dragging on the door of a cabinet should result in the image of the same cabinet, but with the door open (\cref{fig:intro}).
+We consider the problem of learning an \emph{interactive} image generator that allows moving the parts of an object by dragging them~\cite{teng2023drag,pan2023drag} instead of repositioning the object as a whole.
+For example, dragging on the door of a cabinet should result in the image of the same cabinet but with the door open (\cref{fig:intro}).

 Besides applications to controlled image generation, we explore dragging as a way of learning and probing generalist models of motion.
 Modelling deformable objects often uses ad-hoc models specific to each object type.
-For example, the SMPL~\cite{loper15smpl} only represents humans and SMAL~\cite{zuffi173d-menagerie} only certain mammals.
-Some works~\cite{wu2023magicpony,jakab2024farm3d,wu2023dove,li2024learning} have suggested to train similar models automatically from raw Internet images, but still assume that objects share the same kinematic structure (a skeleton), which limits generality.
-In stark contrast, foundation models like CLIP~\cite{radford2021learning}, GPT-4~\cite{openai23gpt4}, DALL-E~\cite{ramesh21zero-shot} and Stable Diffusion (SD)~\cite{rombach2022stablediffusion}, take a generalist approach.
+For example, SMPL~\cite{loper15smpl} only represents humans and SMAL~\cite{zuffi173d-menagerie} only certain mammals.
+Some works~\cite{wu2023magicpony,jakab2024farm3d,wu2023dove,li2024learning} have suggested training similar models automatically from raw Internet images but still assuming that objects share the same kinematic structure (a skeleton) which limits generality.
+In stark contrast, foundation models like CLIP~\cite{radford2021learning}, GPT-4~\cite{openai23gpt4}, DALL-E~\cite{ramesh21zero-shot} and Stable Diffusion (SD)~\cite{rombach2022stablediffusion} take a generalist approach.
 They do not pose any restriction on the type of content in the images or text.
 Likewise, a foundation model of motion should be able to understand the motion of any object, whether it is a human, a jellyfish, a towel, or a piece of furniture.
-However, there is no universal deformable template that can express the pose and deformation of all objects in a homogeneous manner --- for example, the pose of a human and a piece of furniture are hardly comparable.
+However, there is no universal deformable template that can express the pose and deformation of all objects in a homogeneous manner --- for example, the pose of a human is hardly comparable to that of a cabinet.